bryanhunter/intro-to-elixir/README.md

 # intro-to-elixir

-Code and slides from my Intro to Elixir demos, talks, and workshops
+Code and slides from my "Intro to Elixir" workshops, demos, and talks.
+This ```master``` branch is empty.
+There is a branch for each conference or event where the content was presented.